 Surgery For Glaucoma

 For some people, surgery might be the best treatment for glaucoma.
-Your ophthalmologist may suggest surgery as a first treatment, or after trying medication to lower your IOP.
+Your ophthalmologist may suggest surgery as your first glaucoma treatment in Dubai or after trying medication to lower your IOP.

 There are several different types of surgery for glaucoma.
-The kind of surgery you and your ophthalmologist decide is right for you depends on many factors, including the type and severity of your glaucoma, and other eye problems or health conditions.
+The kind of surgery you and your ophthalmologist should choose will depend on many factors, including the type and severity of your glaucoma, and other eye problems or health conditions.

 Glaucoma surgery may be performed using a laser (a concentrated beam of light) or conventional surgical instruments.